Stefaneliasen/Security_Project/README.md

 Client_Security git repo for frontend.

-Server_Sceutiry git repo for backend.
+Server_Security git repo for backend.

 ## How to clone the repo